Does anger win, or do you?

 Does that surprise you?

-In other words, anger is not the enemy, it needs to be understood and monitored.
+In other words, anger is not the enemy.
+Understand and monitor it for your health and well-being.

 Above all, how do you find that place between being too aggressive or too avoidant?